Connect with others who understand.

 Written by Maureen McNulty

-About 50,000 people are currently living with hATTR amyloidosis around the world.
+Globally, around 50,000 people are living with hATTR amyloidosis.
 Read on to learn more about causes, symptoms, outlook, and other key topics related to hATTR amyloidosis.

-Hereditary ATTR amyloidosis is caused by a gene change that you inherit from your parents.
-Normal genes produce proteins that carry out multiple roles within a cell.
-In hATTR amyloidosis, a gene mutation causes an abnormal protein to form.
-This protein called an amyloid protein misfolds and is not shaped correctly.
-It can’t perform its usual tasks.
-Amyloid proteins tend to attach and form clumps called amyloid fibrils or amyloid deposits.
-The clumps can collect in different organs and tissues, causing damage.
+Hereditary ATTR amyloidosis happens because of a gene change that you inherit from your parents.
+Normally, genes produce proteins that perform important tasks in the body.
+In hATTR amyloidosis, a gene mutation causes a protein called transthyretin to misfold, meaning it isn’t shaped correctly and can’t do its usual job.
+These misfolded proteins clump together to form amyloid fibrils or amyloid deposits, which can build up in different organs and tissues, leading to damage.

 If someone develops hATTR amyloidosis, their parents, children, and siblings each have a 50 percent chance of having the same gene mutation.
-When one person in a family is diagnosed with hATTR amyloidosis, it can be helpful for other family members to talk to a genetic counselor to find out about their own risk of the disease.
+Because of this, if one family member is diagnosed with hATTR amyloidosis, it’s a good idea for other relatives to speak with a genetic counselor to learn more about their own risk.

 Non-TTR Amyloidosis

-Symptoms vary based on which type of hATTR amyloidosis you have.
+Symptoms for hATTR amyloidosis vary based on which type of condition you have.
 The condition most often causes problems with the heart (cardiac amyloidosis) and nervous system.
 It can also affect the gastrointestinal (digestive) system, kidneys, eyes, and wrists.

 Heart Symptoms

 Amyloid fibrils can build up in the heart muscle, heart valves, or blood vessels.
-Often, the walls of the heart become thick, the heart has a difficult time pumping blood, and arrhythmias (problems with heart rhythm) develop.
-Eventually, hATTR amyloidosis can cause heart failure.
+This often causes the walls of the heart to thicken, making it harder for the heart to pump blood.
+People with cardiac amyloidosis may also develop arrhythmias (irregular heart rhythms).
+Over time, these issues can lead to heart failure.

 Nerve Symptoms

-Nerve symptoms in hATTR amyloidosis often start small and then gradually worsen and spread.
-Many people first notice pain or numbness in the toes.
-Later, the ankles and then lower legs may become numb.
-If amyloidosis progresses, people may eventually have trouble moving their legs.
-Eventually, nerves in the arms and fingers can be affected.
-When nerve damage causes symptoms like pain and numbness, it’s known as neuropathy.
+Nerve symptoms in hATTR amyloidosis, known as neuropathy, often start gradually and worsen over time.
+Many people first feel pain or numbness in their toes, which may spread to the ankles and then the lower legs.
+As the condition progresses, it may become harder to move the legs.
+Eventually, nerves in the arms and fingers can also be affected.

 Other Symptoms